 Sexual Politics & Mixed Messages

-Prior to the mid-1960s orchestral jobs were rarely publicized, and many positions within a section were filled by pupils of the principal player.
+Prior to the mid-1960s orchestral jobs were rarely publicized.
+Many section positions were filled by pupils of the principal player.
 But in 1952 the Boston Symphony Orchestra announced auditions to replace retiring principal flutist George Laurent.

 To avoid any confusion about her gender Doriot sent in her application and signed it “Miss” Doriot Anthony.
-At that time applicants typically consisted of [male] musicians invited by the conductor, but BSO conductor Charles Munch decided to hold a “ladies day” audition.
-Doriot described her invitation to audition as “the greatest thrill of my life!”
+At that time applicants were usually male musicians invited by the conductor, but BSO conductor Charles Munch (photo right) decided to hold a “ladies day” audition.
+Doriot described her invitation to audition for the BSO as “the greatest thrill of my life!”

-She went into heavy training for two months.
+She went into heavy training.
 Here was her chance to win the job she most coveted, principal flute in a major orchestra, and she wanted to give it her best effort.
-She often practiced late into the night, selected her own audition music and practiced it until she could play it from memory.
+For two months she practiced late into the night until she could play her audition music from memory.

-They asked if she planned to marry and have children.
+They asked if she planned to have children.
 She did, but told them it was none of their business.
-When asked if she would come back in two weeks and audition again, she said NO!
+When they asked her to come back in two weeks and audition again, she said NO!